 Disciplining Other People’s Children – It’s No Easy Task

-Every parent has known the feeling.
-Sitting on the bench at a playground, you see some little snot nosed kid pushing and manhandling the rest of the toddlers.
-His mom is nowhere in sight and it takes all the restraint you find possible to keep from approaching him and reading him the riot act.
-Unfortunately, disciplining other people’s children is not an easy thing to do unless you are preschool teacher and many parents struggle to find the words and behaviors to deal with these situations.
+Every parent knows the feeling.
+Sitting on a bench at the playground, you see some little snot-nosed kid pushing and manhandling the rest of the toddlers.
+His mom is nowhere in sight, and it takes all the restraint you can muster not to approach him and read him the riot act.
+Unfortunately, disciplining other people’s children is not easy—unless you’re a preschool teacher—and many parents struggle to find the right words and behaviors to manage these situations.
 Help is on the way.

-First of all, safety should always be at the foremost of your mind.
-If you are witnessing a child who is not only breaking rules, but also threatening the safety of your child or another’s it is your duty as an adult to step in.
-If the child’s mom or dad is in plain sight and seems to be noticing but ignoring the behavior, you may want to approach her first.
-Tread softly.
-Parents across the board can have pretty unbelievable reactions when another adult is perceived as ‘blaming’ their child for bad behavior.
-This is partly due to embarrassment and probably also because this mom knows what a monster her child is and can’t find any productive way to deal with it.
-So you become the bucket to catch all that downhill running manure.
+First of all, safety should always be your top priority.
+If you witness a child who is not only breaking rules but also threatening the safety of your child or another, it is your duty as an adult to step in.
+If the child’s parent is visible and appears to be noticing but ignoring the behavior, it may be wise to approach them first.
+Tread carefully.
+Parents can have intense reactions when another adult is perceived as “blaming” their child.
+This reaction may stem from embarrassment or the internal frustration of knowing their child is misbehaving and not knowing how to address it.
+In such moments, you might become the emotional scapegoat.
 Shrug it off.

 Share: